 - Billboard Hot 100 Number 1 (September 29, 1958) – Tommy Edwards with It’s All In The Game

-Due to the scarcity of some of the recordings in this list, some selections had to be substituted for representative pieces from the same time period.
+Due to the scarcity of some of these recordings, a few of the historic firsts in our list had to be substituted for representative pieces from the same time period.

 If you’d like to know more about Roon, simply get in touch with us.
 We’d love to help you get set up.